 VECTOR BASED APPLICATIONS

+Vector art can be edited in most of the Adobe Creative Suite Applications.
+Importing and exporting between them is a snap.
 Because many new applications on the market today are smaller and require even more image processing power, vectors are in high demand.
-As new apps hit the market each day, it’s fair to say that vector based graphics will be powering much of that technology.
+As new apps hit the market each day, it’s fair to say that vector-based graphics will be powering much of that technology.
 Learning how to manage these files are becoming increasingly important.